wckdrzr/Gaspar/README.md

 ## Issues and Contributions

 Please raise any issues or pull requests in GitHub.
 We will try and incorporate any changes as promptly as possible.

+## Thanks

+Gaspar was originally based on [Jonathan Svenheden's C# models to TypeScript project](https://github.com/svenheden/csharp-models-to-typescript) (written in C# and JavaScript).
+There is still a little of Jonathan's code there, but we have moved on significantly.
+Thanks for the inspiration!

 © [Wckd Rzr](https://github.com/wckdrzr)